 This editorial raises some interesting questions.
 Specifically, how and when should academic researchers be held accountable for “cooking their data” or behaving in a scientifically negligent fashion?
 Just how “indirect” do you have to be involved with something like Southern California insurance fraud, medical fraud, or other Los Angeles white collared crimes to be implicated as a criminal or even just held morally or ethically culpable?

 These are deep questions.
 They may not be totally “academic” either, so to speak.
 For instance, your level of involvement in a fraud can have profound ramifications for your potential jail sentence and defensive options.

 If you merely oversaw Los Angeles identify theft, what might happen to you?
 What if you only “sort of understood” what you were doing?
 What if an associate of yours violated laws while under your employ or while otherwise under your aegis?

 Slight nuances regarding what you did, what your associates did, and how you documented your services can have profound ramifications for your prison sentence (or lack thereof) as well as for your career and financial future.

-The team here at the Kraut Law Group in Los Angeles would be happy to talk to you about your Southern California Medicare fraud case to help you plan better and deal more effectively with the array of charges and challenges facing you.
+The team here at the Kraut Criminal & DUI Lawyers in Los Angeles would be happy to talk to you about your Southern California Medicare fraud case to help you plan better and deal more effectively with the array of charges and challenges facing you.
 Attorney Kraut is a vastly experienced former prosecutor who has a Harvard Law School education and a reputation for dealing efficiently and aggressively with Medicare fraud charges.